arisGio/webpack/README.md

 clean: true --> will keep only one file and not 2 or more bundlehash1 bundlehash2 etc

 --> when you run the server, it's not running directly from the files in dist --> it's actually running it from memory

+change code in index.js & npm run build --> does not create additional bundle files